-- 2.1 That Cabinet be asked to endorse the current Health and Wellbeing Board's Terms of Reference until such time as the regulatory guidance is published. - 2.2 That following publication of the Regulatory Guidance the Cabinet be asked to review the Health and Wellbeing Board's Terms of Reference and make recommendations on any modifications if required.
+- 2.1 Endorse the current Health and Wellbeing Board's Terms of Reference until such time as the regulatory guidance is published. - 2.2 That following publication of the Regulatory Guidance, Cabinet be asked to review the Health and Wellbeing Board's Terms of Reference and make recommendations to Council on any modifications if required.